Tregiffian Burial Chamber

 OS grid ref:- SW 430244

-Tregiffian Burial Chamber (Cruk Tregyffian) is situated two miles south east of St. Buryan in south Cornwall and lies very close to the more famous Merry Maidens Stone Circle and the standing stones known as the Pipers.
+Tregiffian Burial Chamber (known as Cruk Tregyffian in the Cornish language) is situated two miles south east of the village of St. Buryan in south Cornwall and lies very close to the more famous Merry Maidens Stone Circle and the standing stones known as the Pipers.
 The Gun Rith menhir is located just metres away to the north.

 The Burial Chamber measures 4.9 metres long and is estimated to date to either the Neolithic period or the early Bronze Age.
 It consists of an entrance passage, lined and roofed with stone slabs, which leads into a central chamber.
 Inside, an iron girder supports the rear stone.